kilowhat/kilowhat.net/flarum-extensions-formulaire.md

 The value is however correct in the exported file.

 There is currently no option to exclude locked or soft-deleted submissions, but you can include the lock and deletion dates and filter the data offline based on those columns.

+The **Access user private data in exports** permission allows exporting the user email and activation status as meta columns.

+The export can also be automated via the REST API (API user must have the export permission) with a `GET` request to the following endpoint:

+    /api/formulaire/forms/<form uid>/export.<file type>?fields=<comma-separated field uids>&meta=<comma-separated meta field names>

+For example:

+    /api/formulaire/forms/476f5bef-9207-4900-8465-9006382d28e2/export.xlsx?fields=myfield,otherfield&meta=uid,user_username,created_at

+The `fields` and `meta` query parameters can be omitted for all fields and default meta.

+The web export uses the same endpoint, so you can also compose and copy the exact URL for your needs from the browser network tools.

 Other information in case you wanted to access the data manually: